 On 4/24, Dennis Boyle presents "Increasing U.S. Sanctions and Legal Strategies for Compliance" for the Pravo.RU and Art de Lex conference in Moscow.

-In addition to his extensive white collar criminal law experience, Dennis has also litigated multiple complex civil matters both in courts and before arbitration panels.
+In addition to his extensive white collar criminal law experience, Mr. Boyle has also litigated multiple complex civil matters both in courts and before arbitration panels.
 He regularly represents investors in securities arbitrations before FINRA arbitration panels.
-He has won a number of landmark cases in the areas of commercial litigation, civil procedure, constitutional law and professional negligence.
+Mr. Boyle has won a number of landmark cases in the areas of commercial litigation, civil procedure, constitutional law and professional negligence.

 - AV Peer Review Rated: Martindale Hubbell